joshHug/LeidenITP/labs/lab6.md

 ## Exercise 1: Trying Out Our New Pycharm Environment

 Try opening `lab6_intro.py`.
-Click the "run" button in PyCharm and you should see several yellow x's appear.
+Click the "run" button in PyCharm and you should see several yellow or red x's appear.
 This is because the code we currently have provided in `lab6_intro.py` is not correct.

 Modify the `squared_plus_one` function so that it is correct and try running the tests again.
-Make sure to remove the line that says ` raise NotImplementedError("Complete the code in this function")`.
-The yellow x for `TestSquaredPlusOne` should be gone, leaving only the yellow x for `TestRemoveLastItem`.
+Make sure to remove the line that says `raise NotImplementedError("Complete the code in this function")`.
+The yellow or red x for `TestSquaredPlusOne` should be gone, leaving only the yellow or red x for `TestRemoveLastItem`.

 Lastly, modify the `remove_last_item` function so that it is correct, and try running the tests again.
 You should get a green check mark, indicating you've passed all of the tests.
 You're ready to move on to this week's exercises.